O-Gon Kwon: Prosecutor v. Popović et al

 Judge Kwon heard the case of Prosecutor v.
 Popović et al. The ICTY judges agreed to join the nine defendant's trials linked to the Srebrenica massacre, who were all senior Bosnian Serb army, VRS, and police officers.
 Vujadin Popović - indicted for genocide, conspiracy to commit genocide, extermination, murder, persecutions, forcible transfer, deportation.
 Others under concurrent indictment in this case with the same or similar charges are Ljubiša Beara, Ljubomir Borovcanin, Milan Gvero, Radivoje Miletic, Drago Nikolić, Vinko Pandurević, Zdravko Tolimir and Milorad Trbić.

-Presiding Judge for the Trial Against Radovan Karadžić
+Presiding Judge for Prosecutor v.
+Radovan Karadžić

-Judge Kwon served as the Presiding Judge for the case of former Bosnian Serb leader, Radovan Karadžić, and handed him a 40 year sentence on 24 March 2016.
+Judge Kwon served as the presiding judge for the case of former Bosnian Serb leader, Radovan Karadžić, and handed him a 40 year sentence on 24 March 2016.

 International Criminal Court

 Independent Panel on Judicial Elections

 In 2011, Kwon was elected by the Coalition for the International Criminal Court (CICC) as one of the five members in the Independent Panel on International Criminal Court Judicial Elections.
 The panel is the predecessor of the officially established Advisory Committee on Nominations of the Assembly of States Parties.